Learn about our company FAQ's

 What do you do to maintain a low smell, low dust, low emission Facility?

-What's your policy for controlling emissions noise odor in the biomass?
+What's your policy for controlling emissions of noise odor in the biomass?

-We only bring in heavy shavings with some manure buns in covered trucks to a covered building.
-We have carbon filters in the buildings and ozone generators in our drying and bioreactors - to make manure buns breakdown, inert, odorless, and any smell is trapped.
-These policies are for staff, and there would be no smell around the properties perimeter.
+We only bring in waste shavings that have been stall removed daily which contain urine and some manure buns by covered trucks to a covered building.
+This reduces the smell and flies at the farm, on the roads, and at our facility.
+Our Facility also incorporates carbon filters and ozone generators in our drying and bioreactors - This will break down the manure buns, make them inert, and odorless, trapped any smells.
+These policies are for neighbors and staff, offering limited to no smell around the property's perimeter.

 Water.
 Water.
 Everywhere!
 Protecting the water table.

-Our Facility process the manure buns immediately to stop off-gassing from aerobic breakdown when left on fields to rot.
-Any water leachate is grated and sent to be reused in the bioreactor and as we are on full concrete floors in a connected building, not wastewater can drain and enter the water table.
+Our Facility processes the manure buns immediately to stop off-gassing from aerobic breakdown when left on fields to rot, and urine manure leachate from entering the groundwater when left, or composted outside.
+Inside the building, any leachate is captured and sent to be reused in the bioreactor for fertilizer and as we are on full concrete floors in a connected building, no wastewater can drain and enter the water table.

-I hope you read this but go here for more on how we help water pollution.
+You can go here for more information on how we help with water pollution.

 We wanted to add a Myths and FAQ section to our Facilities to help understand the lengths we go to treat wood shavings with manure buns and process the whole wastestream in a safe, environmentally sustainable way.